Chinese hospital ship Daishan Dao

 Daishan Dao is a Type 920 hospital ship of the People's Liberation Army Navy of the People's Republic of China.
 Daishan Dao is also known as Peace Ark during peacetime, and has received NATO reporting name Anwei class (meaning comfort).
+It is stationed at Zhoushan Naval Base, Zhoushan and is part of the East Sea Fleet.

-Daishan Dao is the lead ship and the only ship in her class, Type 920 hospital ship.
+Daishan Dao is the first Type 920 hospital ship and was once the only ship of this class until around 2023, when a new ship of the same class, Silk Road Ark, was built and carried out its first medical mission in 2024.

 History

 The ship was launched in 2007 with the stated intention of giving China a platform to provide a better means to providing quicker humanitarian response to disasters around the world, but others contend it also allows China to extend the navy's blue water capabilities.
+Peace Ark is primarily engaged in China's international humanitarian medical relief efforts, known as "Mission Harmony."

-On 1 September 2010, the hospital ship embarked on a three-month "Harmonious Mission 2010" to the Gulf of Aden with a total of 428 officers including 100 medical workers.
-En route she visited and provided medical treatment to the local people of Djibouti, Tanzania, Kenya, the Seychelles and Bangladesh.
+On 1 September 2010, the hospital ship embarked on a three-month Mission Harmony-2010 to the Gulf of Aden with a total of 428 officers including 100 medical workers.
+Peace Ark visited Djibouti, Kenya, Tanzania, the Seychelles and Bangladesh.
+It provided medical services to 17,345 outpatients and performed 97 surgeries.

-During "Harmonious Mission 2011", Peace Ark visited Cuba, Costa Rica, Jamaica, and Trinidad and Tobago, the first Chinese voyage to the Caribbean.
+After sailing across the Pacific Ocean and passing through the Panama Canal for Mission Harmony-2011, the ship arrived in the Caribbean Sea, where it visited Cuba, Jamaica, Trinidad and Tobago, and Costa Rica.
+It provided outpatient services for 11,446 people and 118 surgeries are performed.